wltrup/RandomAccessCollectionBinarySearch/README.md

 ## What

-**RandomAccessCollectionBinarySearch** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing an extension to `RandomAccessCollectionBinarySearch` to add support for performing binary searches on sorted collections:
+**RandomAccessCollectionBinarySearch** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing an extension to `RandomAccessCollection` to add support for performing binary searches on sorted collections:
 ```swift
 public extension RandomAccessCollection where Element: Comparable {